Remote OpenClaw Blog

 Direct Tailnet Bind (No Serve)

-If you want the gateway to listen directly on your Tailnet IP rather than proxying through Tailscale Serve:
+OpenClaw also supports binding the gateway directly to your Tailnet IP rather than proxying through Tailscale Serve. on your Tailnet IP rather than proxying through Tailscale Serve:

 {